 - What went well? / What did not go well? / What could be improved?

 - Good, bad, better, best

-4. What is difference between sprint and sprint retrospective?
+4. What is the difference between sprint and sprint retrospectives?

 - A sprint is a short duration (typically 2-4 weeks) where an Agile team aims to complete a set of work.